Markets

 Long-term risks are equally relevant as India navigates trade imbalances, policy reforms, and changing external financing conditions.
 A deeper slowdown in global growth, a reversal in FDI inflows, or an unexpected deterioration in India’s fiscal path could challenge the stability suggested by the baseline forecasts.

-At the same time, structural shocks such as commodity price spikes or global risk-off waves can easily trigger disproportionate moves in emerging-market currencies including the INR.
-These factors underscore why USD/INR forecasts must be monitored continuously and adjusted as new information emerges.
+At the same time, structural shocks such as commodity price spikes or global risk-off waves can easily trigger disproportionate moves in emerging-market currencies, including the INR.
+These factors underscore the need to continuously monitor USD/INR forecasts and adjust them as new information emerges.

-The USD to INR forecast remains tilted toward a controlled rupee depreciation with periodic reversals, with Fed policy and crude oil prices being the most influential drivers of direction and volatility.
+The USD to INR forecast remains tilted toward controlled rupee depreciation, with periodic reversals, with Fed policy and crude oil prices as the most influential drivers of direction and volatility.

 While RBI intervention will prevent extreme deviations, it will not offset long-term structural pressures, leaving the path of least resistance for USD/INR cautiously higher as global conditions evolve.